 It’s a local favourite site for lavish weddings.

-The Butchart Gardens is the top attraction in Victoria and it’s no wonder!
+This massive green space is the top attraction in Vancouver Island and it’s no wonder why!

 Now recognized as one of the National Historic Sites in Canada, Butchart Gardens has a long and interesting history and is a must-see destination on your visit to Victoria.